hillscottc/hillscottc.github.io/_posts/algorithms/2014-01-21-topological-sort-dag.md

 ---
-layout: page
+layout: post
 markdown: redcarpet
-title: Directed Acyclic Graphs (DAGs) and Topological Sorting
+category : algorithms
-group: data_structs
+tagline: Topological Sorting of DAGs tags : [graphs, dag]
 ---
 {% include JB/setup %}

 A directed graph with no cycles is called a directed acyclic graph or a DAG.